FootGear Facts is Supported By Its Audience. As An Amazon Associate We Earn From Qualifying Purchases, at No Extra Cost To Our Readers! Learn More

 Nevertheless, you should only use a walking boot on its own under the doctor’s prescription.

-See also How to Shine Leather Shoes Without Polish
+See also How to Keep Shoes From Creasing When Walking

 A Golden Tip: Getting the Walking Aids